Monthly journals are updated weekly, as each InfluenceWP Weekly newsletter drops.

 InfluenceWP ran viral giveaways for the following partners.
 Want to do the same?
 Great!
 Please submit your giveaway using our simple form, and we’ll take care of the rest.

-- NeetoRecord, a Loom alternative, is a screen and webcam recording tool that helps you avoid unnecessary meetings.
+- NeetoRecord (IWP Deal), a Loom alternative, is a screen and webcam recording tool that helps you avoid unnecessary meetings.
 You can record your screen to create demos, presentations, tutorials, feedback, and more.

 - DLX Plugins gave away their Deluxe Bundle—Archive Pages Pro (IWP Deal), Comment Edit Pro, GB (GenerateBlocks) Extras, HeyTodos – Gravity Forms and Todoist Add-on, QuotesDLX, and Tazker – Gravity Forms and Toggl Plan Add-on.